ninjaframework/ninja/ninja-core/src/site/markdown/documentation/getting_started/the_anatomy_of_a_ninja_application.md

 the right place it will automatically work.

 For instance the routes for your application should always at conf/Routes.java.
-And html views always map to a certain controller method via their directory structure.
+And HTML views always map to a certain controller method via their directory structure.

 The conventions are explained in detail in the later sections of the documentation.